Online market research panels: 3 key quality challenges and how to conquer them

 We don’t use exit links

 Since our panel is built straight into our platform, Suzy doesn’t use exit links.
-That means there aren’t Dark Web and YouTube tutorials on how to cheat our system, which cuts down on bot activity and ghost completes
+That means there aren’t Dark Web and YouTube tutorials on how to cheat our system, which cuts down on bot activity and ghost-completes.

 We constantly check for quality

-Since Suzy owns our panel, we have built-in quality checks and proprietary technology from the moment consumers attempt to create an account.
 With quality control through the entire life cycle, Suzy can weed out bad actors and bots as they are trying to join the panel—before they even attempt a survey.

 The future of online panels and data quality